 Vienna is a perfect city for arts and history lovers.
 There is an amazing museum quarter in the city that will quench the thirst of every art and heritage fanatic.

-Our favorites – Albertina, Leopold Museum and the Museum of Natural History.
-The Natural History Museum has a good collection of minerals, precious stones, fossils and animal skeletons, including some taxidermy of extinct species.
+Our favorites are Albertina, Leopold Museum, and the Museum of Natural History.
+The Natural History Museum has a good collection of minerals, precious stones, fossils, and animal skeletons, including some taxidermy of extinct species.

 Plan to visit them in the morning hours (when they open) or a few hours before closing – that way you will make use of the nice weather outside to explore other things.
 The museum entry is included in the Vienna Pass, and it is located a short distance away from each other.

 You can also pop by the Belvedere Palace and Museum for an amazing display of artwork and decorated staterooms and gardens, also included in the Vienna Pass.